ffzg-erudito/inter-testing-feedback-2018/analyses/analysis-plan.md

 absence of evidence is not evidence of absence, we aim to confirm the practical equivalence of the two conditions with a TOST, and a Bayesian t-test.

+Multivariate normality will be tested with Henze-Zirkler's multivariate normality test, and assessed via graphical tools.
+The homogeneity of covariance matrices assumption will be tested using both Box's M and Bartlett's test.
+Both tests will be set to the .01 alpha level (as recommended by Raykov & Marcoulides, 2008), due to their extreme sensitivity.
+The covariance matrices will also be compared to assess their similarity.
+Linearity of the relationships among DV's will be checked via scatterplots divided by groups.

 ### TOST

 The smallest effect size of interest (SESOI) we would like to detect is Cohen's d = 0.25.
 This SESOI